Devjith-P/Devjith-P/README.md

 - 👋 Hi, I’m @Devjith-P
 - 👀 I’m interested in finding new things
-- 🌱 I’m currently learning everything I can
+- 🌱 I’m currently learning to break my own limits
 - 📫 How to reach me Instagram:- @devjithp_
 <!---
 Devjith-P/Devjith-P is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.